Query-Based Selection of Optimal Candidates under the Mallows Model: Expected Number of Queries and Interviewed Candidates

+We again focus our attention on $s=5$.
+Both types of expectations based on the formulas from the previous subsections and for the optimal strategy described in Table~\ref{numericalresult-1} are listed in Table~\ref{table-2}.

-\textbf{Acknowledgment.} The work was supported in part by the NSF grants NSF CCF 15-26875 and The Center for Science of Information at Purdue University, under contract number 239 SBC PURDUE 4101-38050.
-Part of the work was support by the DARPA molecular informatics program.
-This work was supported by the US National Science Foundation under Grant CIF\,1513373, through Rutgers University.
-The main work was done while X. Liu was a postdoc at Coordinated Science Laboratory, University of Illinois, Urbana-Champaign.
+\textbf{Acknowledgment.} The work was supported in part by the NSF grants NSF CCF 15-26875, CIF\,1513373, through Rutgers University, and The Center for Science of Information at Purdue University, under contract number 239 SBC PURDUE 4101-38050.
+The work was done while X. Liu was with the University of Illinois, Urbana-Champaign.